 Indoor air quality (IAQ) in pools has been a big problem for decades, but really burst into the mainstream of the aquatics industry around 2009.
 Scientists and aquatics experts began weighing in on the topic of IAQ when it became clear that the problem was not going away; it was only getting worse.
 Soon, the US Centers for Disease Control (CDC) was involved.
 Then the World Aquatic Health Conference covered the topic.
 Around the same time, the National Swimming Pool Foundation (NSPF) started talking about it in more earnest.
 The Model Aquatic Health Code (MAHC) came out with recommendations to double and even triple the ASHRAE code for amount of outdoor air.
 Meanwhile, there are still many who enjoy swimming on a professional and recreational level and are looking to improve their health through swimming.
-According to a recent Jen Reviews article, there are many lifestyle benefits to swimming, it would be ideal if the assured air quality was among those benefits to your health and wellness.

 Air quality in indoor pools was the hot topic in the industry, and it needed to be fixed…seemingly regardless of cost.
 Since then, according to USA Swimming,

 “Currently over half of the Facilities Development Department’s calls for assistance have to do with poor air quality.”